reichley/bluetooth_proximity_mqtt/README.md

 Python code for getting the RSSI value of a Bluetooth device by address.
 Based on the value returned, can determine the proximity of the device.

-This code was ported to Python 3 based on [this repository](https://github.com/ewenchou/bluetooth-proximity).
+**This code was ported to Python 3 based on [this repository](https://github.com/ewenchou/bluetooth-proximity), primarily for use in [Home Assistant](https://github.com/home-assistant/home-assistant).**

 ## Requirements